 Equity price risk arises from available-for-sale marketable securities held by the Company.
 The primary goal of the Company's investment strategy is to maximize investment returns.
-Management is assisted by external advisors in this regard.
 The performance of the investment portfolio is actively monitored.
 The Company's equity investments are listed on the Bermuda Stock Exchange and are classified as available-for-sale.
-A two percent increase in market prices at the reporting date, assuming all other variables remain constant, would have increased equity by \$3,353 (2013 - \$3,451).
+A two percent increase in market prices at the reporting date, assuming all other variables remain constant, would have increased equity by \$2,968 (2014 - \$3,353).
 An equal change in the opposite direction would have decreased equity by the same amount.
 There would be no impact on the Company's reported profit for the year.